 NinjaTrader

-- NinjaTrader Market Analyzer: a quote sheet that enables real-time market scanning of multiple instruments based on your own custom criteria.
+- NinjaTrader Market Analyzer: a quote sheet enabling real-time market scanning of multiple instruments based on your custom criteria.
 Market Analyzer can be used to display indicator, market and trade data in a customizable manner.
 However, many traders and reviewers have concerns over the speed of backtesting and even further concerns regarding Market Analyzer, especially when running scans of over 100 symbols.

 - The user interface relative to Multicharts and Tradestation is somewhat lacking.
-Can be slow loading charts or adjusting timeframes.
+It can be slow-loading charts or adjusting timeframes.

-- More than 100 pre-built indicators as well as the option of many more if you include the third-party indicator add-ons.
+- More than 100 pre-built indicators and the option of many more if you include the third-party indicator add-ons.

 - You can run Monte Carlo simulation as well as walk forward optimization.